pengsihua2023/Deep-Learning-Lecture-Notes-English/04. Beginner/Beginner: RNN.md

+RNN: The basic recurrent neural network unit processes the input \$x\_t\$ and the hidden state \$h\_{t-1}\$ from the previous time step through a \$\tanh\$ activation function, generating the current hidden state \$h\_t\$.
+It is simple but prone to the vanishing gradient problem, which limits its ability to handle long sequences.
+RNNs are considered to have "memory" because they transmit information across time steps through the hidden state \$h\_t\$.
+The hidden state at the current time step depends not only on the current input \$x\_t\$ but also on the hidden state \$h\_{t-1}\$ of the previous step, thereby "remembering" parts of the previous sequence.
+This makes them suitable for handling sequential data, such as time series or natural language.
+However, the memory ability of standard RNNs is limited, and they are easily affected by the vanishing gradient problem, making it difficult to capture long-term dependencies.

 ## Beginner: RNN
 ### Recurrent Neural Network
 * Importance: RNNs are suitable for processing sequential data (such as text and speech) and are fundamental in natural language processing and time series prediction.